abhijeetBhale/Book-Hive/README.md

 At its core, BookHive allows users to create a personal library of books they have read, are currently reading, or want to read.
 But the magic happens when users start sharing their thoughts and reviews.
 Each book entry becomes a hub for discussion, where users can leave comments, ask questions, and engage in meaningful conversations with fellow readers.
 This creates a dynamic and ever-growing repository of user-generated content that helps others discover their next great read.

-But BookHive is more than just a book review site.
+BookHive is more than just a book review site.
 We've incorporated a unique book-borrowing feature that allows users to connect with others in their local area to borrow and lend physical copies of books.
 This not only promotes a culture of sharing and sustainability but also provides an opportunity for users to connect in the real world, building a true community of book lovers.

 To further enhance the user experience, we've included a range of features such as user profiles, follow functionality, and a messaging system, allowing users to connect on a more personal level.
 We've also implemented a powerful search and filtering system, making it easy to find specific books, authors, or genres.
-And with our integrated map view, users can visualize the location of available books, making it easier than ever to find their next read.
+With our integrated map view, users can visualize the location of available books, making it easier than ever to find their next read.

+**Recent Updates:**
+- **Chat Background Customization:** Users can now change their chat background in the Messages page.
+The selected background persists across reloads and login/logout using localStorage.
+- **Static Map Screenshot:** The Home page's map feature now displays a static map screenshot as the background in the map visual container, providing a more realistic and visually appealing map preview.
+- **UI/UX Improvements:** Enhanced carousel, testimonial, and section animations for a smoother experience.

 Whether you're a casual reader looking for your next page-turner or a die-hard bibliophile wanting to share your passion with like-minded individuals, BookHive is the perfect platform for you.

-### Key Features:
+### Key Features

 * **Personalized Bookshelves:** Curate and manage your own virtual library.
 * **Book Reviews and Ratings:** Share your thoughts and discover what others are saying.